idogut3/20595-DataMining-Discovering-Analyzing-Predicting-Stroke-usingDataScienceShenanigans-ResearchProject/README.md

 The dataset is unbalanced, which may lead to poor model performance on the minority class.
 Techniques such as SMOTE are needed to balance the data.

-> [!NOTE]
+> [!IMPORTANT]
-> ### What is SMOTE?
-Why do we need it?
+> #### **What is SMOTE?
+Why do we need it?**
 > SMOTE stands for Synthetic Minority Over-sampling Technique.
 >
 > It's a way to balance imbalanced datasets which helps increase performance & accuracy (alongside helping precision, recall etc... more on that later);
-> when one data class (or many) has/have way fewer examples than the others (like 90% healthy patients, 10% stroke patients).
-> AI / Machine learning / Deep learning models tend to favor the majority class in classification tasks (such as getting data and predicting based on it -> this patient is health and this one is not).
+> when one data class (or many) has/have way fewer examples than the others (like 90% healthy patients, 10% stroke patients), AI / Machine learning / Deep learning models tend to favor the majority class.
+> Specifically in classification tasks (such as this project) we see this "favoritism" very clearly (classification tasks = predicting which category or class an input belongs to, like spam vs not spam or stroke vsno stroke).
+>
-> Why does it happen? because when we are training a model we give it rewards or punishments (negative rewards) - this way of training is called reinforcement learning.
+> Why does it happen?
+> Because when we are training a model we give it rewards & punishments (negative rewards) - by the way this way of training is called reinforcement learning.
-> When training a model that way, it may just predict "healthy" all the time and still be 90% accurate—but that’s useless if you care about catching strokes.
+> _When training a model that way,_ it may just predict "healthy" all the time and still be 90% accurate (because 90% of the time we get healthy patients) the model is trained to get as few punishments as it can so it does that.
+> **but that’s useless** if you care about identifying strokes.

-> Since we are dealing with a greatly imbalanced dataset
+> Since we are dealing with a greatly imbalanced dataset we need to do something about it!
+> There are a couple ways to do that like: duplicating data from the minority class (over-sampling), removing some samples from the majority class (undersampling), adjusting class weights during training to penalize misclassifying, splitting
+> the data into k balanced subsets (**_k-fold sampling_** - more on that later) and just getting more data overall... **BUT** there is another way which is soooo smart and just brilliant that helps deal with that problem amazingly.
+> Like you probably already guessed it is called SMOTE!
+SMOTE creates a new, fake-but-realistic examples of the minority class.

+> **How does it do it?**
+> 1. It takes a minority sample (e.g. a stroke case).
+> 2. It finds it's nearest neighbors in the minority class.
+> 3. It Picks one neighbor at random.
+> 4. &Generates a new sample somewhere in between the two samples (interpolation).
+> _It's very simillar to another ai algorithm that we will talk about later (knn)._

 ### In the project, I used various techniques, and here are some of them: